shshwtsrkr/Log-Analysis/README.md

 1. We were able to create a front-end web application (in combination with flask) that can provide the following -
     i.
 An in-depth detailed explanation of the working of the model. ii.
 SMS to the linked phone number using Twilio API.
-2. A NLP model that can detect for anomalies given, a log
+2. A NLP model that can detect for anomalies with a log as an input to the infer() function in the model.